 Research into how climate-related risks and opportunities impact financial markets is constantly evolving and expanding.
 Responsible Investment topics may also form stand-alone agenda items at meetings.
 The Trustee's investment managers are also asked to explicitly cover ESG and climate issues when presenting to the Trustee.
-The Trustee has allocated a significant proportion of its annual investment strategy day to climate related risk and opportunities and the Trustee and the Pensions Executive have received training at multiple meetings over the year from its investment adviser and investment managers particularly in relation to TCFD regulations, setting net zero targets and the UN Sustainable Development Goals.
+The Trustee has allocated time and resources to reproducing the Fund's climate scenario analysis, reflecting developments made with respect to modelling capabilities and the inclusion of the impact of the climate scenarios on longevity.